openfl/lime.openfl.org/_docs/advanced-setup/air.md

 Run `lime test air` to compile and run the Adobe AIR application using the AIR Debug Launcher (ADL).

+To build an AIR app targeting Android, add the `-android` option.
+This will package an _.apk_ file.

+To build an AIR app targeting iOS, add the `-ios` option.
+This will package an _.ipa_ file.

+to build an AIR app for either Android or iOS to test in the AIR Debug Launcher (ADL) instead of on the device, add the `-air-simulator` option to skip packaging the _.apk_ or _.ipa_ file.

+When targeting AIR for iOS, specify the `-appstore` option to create a build to be submitted to the iOS App Store.
+Alternatively, specify the `-adhoc` option for ad hoc distribution to specific devices outside of the App Store.

 ## Using SWC libraries

 To use a _.swc_ library with Haxe that was compiled from ActionScript, add Haxe's `-swf-lib` command line option.
 For instance, you can add it to your [_project.xml_](../../project-files/xml-format/) file using the [`<haxeflag/>`](../../project-files/xml-format/#haxeflag) element.